Written by Allie Delos Santos

 Of the three BPO pricing models, the FTE-based model is the most mature.
 With this approach, the time and resources the service provider has invested in accomplishing the project are the basis of the final price.

-Depending on the client’s needs, the service provider considers factors such as staff expertise, project complexity, the number of employees, and the vendor’s location.
+Depending on the client’s needs, the service provider considers staff expertise, project complexity, the number of employees, and the vendor’s location.

 When is FTE-based pricing best used?